 Over the past couple of years I have been writing two books on Foucault’s work for Polity Press – Foucault’s Last Decade and Foucault: The Birth of Power.
-Foucault’s Last Decade is complete and will be published in April 2016.
-Foucault: The Birth of Power is under review, with a planned publication in 2017.
+Foucault’s Last Decade was published in April 2016.
+Foucault: The Birth of Power will be published in early 2017.

 As the project has developed I’ve reorganised material, and the main page which includes the aims of each book can be found here.